-Don’ts for Christmas:
+Don’ts for Christmas

-The temptation is strong, but resisting it for at least a few weeks will save you a great deal of money.
+The temptation is strong, but resisting it for at least another week or two will save you some money.
 Why?
-If you buy chocolate and candy now, you’re more likely to eat them immediately and then promptly return to the store to stock up on more.
-Consider the fact that they will still be on the shelves a month from now, so why not wait to buy them?
+Well, because if you buy chocolate and candy now, you’re more likely to eat them immediately and then promptly return to the store to stock up on more.
+Consider the fact that they will still be on the shelves until Christmas Eve, so why not wait a little longer to buy them?
 It’s better for your wallet, and your waistline too.

 - Do I absolutely need this?

 - How often will I use it?

 - Six months from now, will I be happy that I spent money on this?

 - Would my money be better spent on something else or somewhere else?

 By asking yourself these questions, you can stop an impulse buy in its tracks.
 The simple act of pausing to reflect on what’s in your hand or in front of you can alter your shopping behaviour.

 Don’t listen to “averages”, or fall for FOMO

 If you stay on top of the latest headlines on your smartphone, television or radio, you’ll probably notice plenty of stories around this time of year about how much we’re expected to spend this Christmas.
 If you’re spending considerably less than the “average figure”, this may give you a false impression that it’s okay to shell out more on gifts.
 My advice is to ignore those numbers and focus on you and your own financial situation.